onu-khatri/dot-net-practice/UniqueIdGenerator/SnowFlake/readme.md

 - Designed for **100k+ ID/sec throughput**
 - Works in **multi-threaded** or **multi-instance** distributed systems
 - Produces **sortable 64-bit integer IDs**
+- Optional fallback to **ULIDs** for overflow conditions
+- Option for Base62 / Base36 encoding for shorter, URL-friendly IDs

 ---